secure-software-engineering/phasar/README.md

 misconfigured or worse (please report if that happens).

 #### A remark on compile time {#a-remark-on-compile-time}
 C++'s long compile times are always a pain.
 As shown in the above, when using cmake the compilation can run in parallel, resulting in shorter compilation times.
-We plan to adjust our handwritten Makefile as well, so that it can be build using makes parallelization capabilities (currently it cannot run in parallel).
+Our handwritten Makefile is able to run in parallel as well (as shown in the above).

 #### Creating the configuration files {#creating-the-configuration-files}
 Before running ourframework you have to create some configuration files.
 Do not worry, that can be done automatically.
 To do that please run the following commands: